-I consider myself very fortunate to have the ability to regularly work from home when needed.
+I consider myself very fortunate to have the ability to regularly work from home when needed, making it seamless when working remotely long-term.
 In times like these, during what is being called a “global pandemic,” it’s also a great option for companies looking to serve clients without interruption regardless of situations that can develop.

 Not everyone is used to working remotely.
 It often takes a different set of skills and those may not come naturally to everyone.
 Here are my tips on working from home while keeping your sanity, getting work done, and still feeling like you’re part of the team.